List of Mongolian submissions for the Academy Award for Best International Feature Film

 Mongolia has submitted films for the Academy Award for Best International Feature Film since 2003.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.

-Mongolia has submitted five films for consideration, although none have been nominated for the Foreign Film Oscar.
-However, The Story of the Weeping Camel submitted itself for the Academy Award for Best Documentary (Feature) the following year and was nominated.
-The first two Mongolian submissions were German co-productions, directed or co-directed by Byambasuren Davaa and were filmed in Mongolian.
+As of 2025, Mongolia has submitted ten films for consideration, but none of them were nominated.

+Mongolian film The Story of the Weeping Camel was the country's first production to be nominated for an Academy Award, at the Academy Award for Best Documentary Feature Film category in 2004.